theCampel/TimeCapsule/README.md

 #### Autonomous Vehicles:

 In the story, I take a ride into town in an autonomous vehicle.
 I think autonomous vehicles are a deceptively challenging problem.
 We’ve been promised self-driving cars for _years_ now.
-But Waymo and Cruise are both actively expanding out of Silicon Valley today.
+But Waymo and Cruise are both actively expanding out of Silicon Valley _today_.
 If this progress continues, it makes sense major metropolitan areas will see an influx in those sorts of rides.
 The challenge for those companies will come when expanding into rural areas with less well-defined roads.

 #### Green Initiatives: